What are some running workouts that truly work? It is a question that many people will answer in different ways.

 I don't like it but I like getting into a race and being able to react to my competition.

-If you are training for a half-marathon I would advise doing each quarter on the track around 30 seconds per mile faster then goal half-marathon race pace.
+If you are training for a half-marathon I would advise doing each quarter on the track around 30 seconds per mile faster than goal half-marathon race pace.

 If you a runner wants to train properly for the 10K doing these reps at goal race pace works well.
 It is painful but you have to get accustomed to the pace you are wanting to race at.